Mission: To build communities that give life to printmaking, papermaking, and the book arts.

 Beliefs: We believe that prints, handmade paper, and artist books are a source of inspiration; that experimentation leads to discovery; that collaboration leads to accessibility; that creativity is the cornerstone of the learning process.

-Pyramid Atlantic carries out its mission through our three core programs areas: Artist-in-Residence Programs, Education Programs, and Exhibitions and Event Programs.
+Pyramid Atlantic carries out its mission through our three core programs areas: Artist Development, Arts Education, and Community Engagement.
 These programs connect community to the arts via activities designed to spark a dialogue between professional artists and the public.

 Pyramid Atlantic is a 501(c)(3) non-profit contemporary arts center and was founded in 1981 by noted artist and teacher Helen C. Frederick to provide a setting for artistic collaboration and dialogue.
 Since then, Pyramid has played a critical role in the art world by: